 Skip Nelson

-Singer Skip Nelson had the world handed to him on a silver platter several times during the 1940s, though he never had the luck to hold onto it.
-Born Scipione Mirabella in Italy, Nelson grew up in Brooklyn and ended up in Pittsburgh in 1940 or 1941, broke and looking for band work.
+Born Scipione Mirabella in Naples, Italy, Nelson immigrated to the United States with his family in 1929.
+Settling in Brooklyn, Nelson’s father worked a drummer in 1940, with Nelson himself employed as an usher at a movie theater that same year.
+By January 1941, Nelson had made his way to Pittsburgh, broke and looking for band work.[1]
 A skilled pianist as well as a vocalist, he landed a job with local orchestra leader Benny Burton, who also staked him a hotel room.
-He left Burton for another Pittsburgh band led by Joey Sims in December 1941.
+He left Burton for another Pittsburgh band led by Joey Sims in December 1941, where he remained until at least mid-February 1942.
 He also appeared on local radio.

 Nelson was singing with Piccolo Pete at Pittsburgh’s Ritz Hotel in March 1942 when Chico Marx tapped him as vocalist to replace the departing Ziggy Lane.
 Back in New York once again, Nelson sang and recorded with Marx for the next two months, attracting the attention of Glenn Miller, who hired him away in June 1942 to take over for the recently-fired Ray Eberle.
 Nelson’s prospects looked bright, but his time with Miller proved short when the famous bandleader enlisted in the Army Air Force that September.
 When Miller disbanded a few days later, Nelson returned to Marx, where he joined a young Mel Tormé as vocalist.

-Despite spending only four months with Miller, Nelson’s voice graced several of the band’s last recordings made in July as a last effort to beat the American Federation of Musician’s recording ban which started at the end of that month.
+Despite spending only four months with Miller, Nelson’s voice graced several of the band’s last recordings made in July as an effort to beat the American Federation of Musician’s recording ban which started at the end of that month.
 RCA Victor slowly released the material over a period of more than a year, allowing the public to keep buying new Miller records long after the leader had hung up his baton.
 It also kept Nelson’s name in the spotlight, and he earned eighth place in Billboard magazine’s 1943 college poll for best male band vocalist.

-Remaining with Marx for the next six months, Nelson left in May 1943 for Tommy Dorsey’s band, where he replaced Dick Haymes, the second time in his short career that he’d been hired to take over for a top star in a top orchestra.
+Remaining with Marx for the next six months, Nelson left in May 1943 for Tommy Dorsey, where he replaced Dick Haymes, the second time in his short career that he’d been hired to take over for a top star in a top orchestra.
 While with Dorsey, Nelson made his only film appearance in MGM’s Broadway Rhythm.
 Dorsey liked the singer enough that he survived the bandleader’s infamous purge of August 1943, in which Dorsey fired his whole orchestra.
-When Dorsey left New York for the West Coast in September, however, Nelson remained behind, reportedly to start a solo career, represented by former bandleader Ben Pollack, who also handled Marx.[1]
+When Dorsey left New York for the West Coast in September, however, Nelson remained behind, reportedly to start a solo career, represented by former bandleader Ben Pollack, who also handled Marx.[2]

 By November, Nelson had joined Raymond Scott’s CBS orchestra, where he stayed only briefly before becoming part of Guy Lombardo’s band.
 As vocalist on Lombardo’s 1944 top ten hit “It’s Love Love Love,” he once again found himself on the charts but unable to capitalize on it, as Lombardo felt that he overpowered the band and didn’t keep him on.
 Nelson then found a home with Teddy Powell’s orchestra, where he had settled in by February 1944, a job that ended only a few short months later when Powell was arrested on draft evasion charges in mid-July.